SCH-INIT/otp-relay/README.md

 5. Server pops the first person in queue and emails them the OTP via Exchange
 6. Portal auto-confirms delivery.
 Every step is written to `data/audit.log`.

+A second service (`otp-monitor`) runs alongside the main app.
+It pings the iPhone every few minutes using ARP and tails the audit log in real time, forwarding error-level events to an IT contact via WhatsApp.

 ---

 ## Repository Structure